Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Conclusion and Discussion

-It brings me much pleasure in giving thanks to T.~Baker, R.~Terrazas-Santamaria, and A.~Ridley for providing helpful comments and interesting conversations---in relation to this work and in general.
-I also thank T.~Lawrence and H.~Wells for careful proofreading of the manuscript.
+It brings us much pleasure in giving thanks to T.~Baker, R.~Terrazas-Santamaria, and A.~Ridley for providing helpful comments and interesting conversations---in relation to this work and in general.
+We are also grateful to the anonymous referee, whose detailed and constructive comments substantially improved this work.
+We also thank T.~Lawrence, M.~Hatteea, and H.~Wells for careful proofreading of the manuscript.
+J.~Hallam is supported by an STFC studentship; J.Magueijo was partly supported by STFC Consolidated Grant ST/T000791/1.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+Supporting research data are available on reasonable request from the corresponding authors.